-Once you know what is selling and how to export, the bigger question becomes, how do you exports your products online to an international market?
+Once you know what is selling and how to export, the bigger question becomes, how do you export your products online to an international market?
 The Internet is the obvious way to reach a global market and start selling without needing millions in advertising budgets through traditional advertising.
 Our simple guide below explains the basics of getting your website online and key points to marketing.

 Here is what you will learn in this guide: